 Series A in 2019

-Aeovian Pharmaceuticals is a San Francisco-based biopharmaceutical company focused on the research and development of innovative therapeutics for rare and age-related diseases.
-Founded in 2012, the company aims to discover and commercialize compounds that modulate key molecular pathways, specifically targeting the mTORC1 and mTORC2 pathways.
-By addressing the underlying causes of disease initiation and progression—such as oxidative, cellular, and environmental stress—Aeovian Pharmaceuticals seeks to provide effective treatments that improve patient outcomes.
+Aeovian Pharmaceuticals is a biopharmaceutical company focused on developing innovative therapeutics for age-related and rare diseases.
+Founded in 2012 and based in the San Francisco Bay Area, the company specializes in compounds that inhibit the mTORC1 and mTORC2 pathways.
+These therapeutics aim to address the underlying causes of disease initiation and progression, including oxidative, cellular, and environmental stress.
+By targeting these fundamental factors, Aeovian Pharmaceuticals seeks to provide effective treatment options for patients and healthcare professionals.

 Pharvaris